matthewmueller/json-to-dom/Readme.md

 # json-to-dom

-  Fill in the DOM with JSON.
+  Fill in DOM nodes with JSON.
+Supports arrays.

 ## Example